vinumeris/updatefx/README.md

   * The update metadata file (index) is signed using elliptic curve keys on the secp256k1 curve, thus the same infrastructure used to protect Bitcoin keys can be reused to protect app signing keys.
   * Threshold signing: you can require at least N of M public keys to sign an update index for it to be accepted (e.g. 2 of 2 or 3 of 5)
+  * Ability to use a [TREZOR](https://www.bitcointrezor.com/) to store the signing keys.

 Some things it does NOT provide include: